Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ![Alt text](/images/blog/shopping_cart_example/test_backend.png)

-You'll also need 2 more methods in the backend source code - a method to remove only an item from the cart and a method to delete the entire cart.
+ You'll also need 2 more methods in the backend source code - a method to remove only one item from the cart and a method to delete the entire cart.

 Add the following methods to the `ShoppingCartService` class: